Hematuria in a young severe hemophilia patient – A case report on a rare radiological finding

 A 14-year-old male presented with progressive pain abdomen for the past 7 days associated with reddish discoloration of urine for the past 2 days.
 The patient was diagnosed with severe hemophilia A at 1 year of age and was on regular prophylaxis at the dose of 30 IU/kg recombinant Factor VIII (rFVIII) 3 times a week up to 10 years of age following which he developed high titer inhibitor and was thereafter put on emicizumab prophylaxis, along with injection rFVIIa for breakthrough bleeding.
 Inhibitor status was negative screened 4 weeks back.
 On naked eye examination, macroscopic hematuria was present without any evidence of target joint or organ bleeding.
 No previous history of hematuria was present and annualized bleeding rate was 2.

 A complete hemogram showed hemoglobin 13.3 g/dL, total leukocyte count 4500/cu mm, differential counts within normal range, and platelet 1.6 lakh/cu mm.
 Biochemical workup revealed normal creatinine (0.7 mg/dL), normal serum electrolytes, and l liver function test.
 Urine routine examination revealed plenty of red blood cells and the urine culture was sterile.
-Ultrasonography whole abdomen showed a malrotated left kidney in the mid-pelvis.
+Ultrasonography of the whole abdomen showed a malrotated left kidney in the mid-pelvis.
 Contrast-enhanced computed tomography whole abdomen [Figure 1] was done which showed similar findings, along with swollen left kidney with peripheral inflammatory stranding.
 Delayed enhancement and retention of contrast were also seen in the left kidney suggestive of acute nephritis.
 The patient was infused with 100% factor correction with rFVIII for 5 days followed by 50% factor correction for 7 days, along with adequate hydration along with adequate hydration and supportive management after which his symptoms resolved.

 Between the 6th and 9th weeks of intrauterine life, the kidneys ascend to the lumbar region just underneath the adrenal glands, along the dorsal aorta.
 Ectopic kidney may rarely present as pain in the abdomen or macroscopic hematuria.
 In the present case, the left ectopic kidney was present in the mid-pelvis region.